Lynnesbian/lynnesbian-ebooks/README.md

 - its very cute

 ## Install/usage guide
 If you really, really want to install this, rather than mstdn-ebooks, you can follow [this guide](https://cloud.lynnesbian.space/s/jozbRi69t4TpD95) and make changes where appropriate.
+However, I strongly recommend against this.

 ## Original README
 hey look it's an ebooks bot